zeng-yichen/MudaeAutomated/README.md

 + does not assume that automated user account has 5 characters in $likelist (the script **will NOT** modify the automated user account's $likelist or $wishlist in any way)

 **FEATURES IN DEVELOPMENT INCLUDE**:
++ further optimization of efficiency of character claims and other dailies
 + further testing for corner cases
 + more ways to monitor script's internal states